sighupio/fury-getting-started/fury-on-eks/README.md

 2. Create EKS cluster:

+> ⏱ The following command takes several minutes to complete.
+>
+> Logs are available at `/demo/infrastructure/cluster/logs/terraform.logs`.

 ```bash
 furyctl cluster apply
 ```

-> ⏱ This phase may take some minutes.
->
-> Logs are available at `/demo/infrastructure/cluster/logs/terraform.logs`.

 3. When the `furyctl cluster apply` completes, test the connection with the cluster: